insarlab/MintPy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Fix #xxxx
 - [ ] Pass Codacy code review (green)
+- [ ] Pass testing with `$MINTPY_HOME/test/test_smallbaselineApp.py`
 - [ ] Make sure that your code follows our style.
 Use the other functions/files as a basis.
-- [ ] Describe changes to function behavior and arguments in a comment below the function declaration.
+- [ ] If modifying functionality, describe changes to function behavior and arguments in a comment below the function declaration.
 - [ ] If adding new functionality, add a detailed description to the documentation and/or an example.